manuelpepe/PolyCompounder/README.md

 You'll also need to create the file `PolyCompounder/resources/key.file` with your encrypted private key.

-To create one see [here](https://web3py.readthedocs.io/en/stable/troubleshooting.html#how-do-i-use-my-metamask-accounts-from-web3-py) (TODO: `create-keyfile` script)
+To create one see you can use the `polycompound create-keyfile` command.

-When starting the compounder will try to read the password for the private key from the `POLYCOMP_KEY` envvar.
-If it's not set it will prompt you for the password.

 ### Adding extra contracts